- LAST REVIEWED: 08 June 2017

-Originally published as Special Issue: Deng Xiaoping: An Assessment, edited by David Shambaugh, China Quarterly 135 (1993).
+Originally published as Special Issue: Deng Xiaoping: An Assessment, edited by David Shambaugh, in China Quarterly 135 (September 1993).
 A slightly dated collection of articles by modern China specialists.
 Its organization by topic—Deng as a politician, an economist, a social reformer, a soldier, a statesman—makes the volume useful for examining any particular aspect of Deng’s life.

 Yang, Benjamin.
 Deng: A Political Biography.
 Armonk, NY, and London: M. E. Sharpe, 1998.